MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/customize-dev/customize-entity-views.md

  [!code-csharp[WorkWithViews#WorkWithViews3](../../snippets/csharp/CRMV8/workwithviews/cs/workwithviews3.cs#workwithviews3)]

 > [!NOTE]
->  The view state, Active or Inactive, is not included with the view when it is added to a solution.
-Therefore, when the solution is imported into a target organisation the status will be set to active by default.
+>  The view state, active or inactive, is not included with the view when it is added to a solution.
+Therefore, when the solution is imported into a target organization, the status will be set to active by default.

 <a name="BKMK_EditFilterOrSorting"></a>
 ### Edit filter criteria or configure sorting